akarsh-mahajan/3D-WebGL-Game/readme.txt

 3. Please do not delete any of the files present in other folders for the proper functioning of the game.

 4.Two demonstration videoes is also provided with the game to show how to play the game.
-	demo1.mp4 is played by Aniruddha Mahajan
-	demo2.mp4 is played by Shreyas Srikrishna

 INSTRUCTIONS FOR PLAYING GAME:-